• Skip to primary navigation

 But Chromecast Audio is seldom the bottleneck for audio quality in your sound system.

-The final audio quality to your ear is affected by:
+The final audio quality of your ear is affected by the following:

 • the speaker;